chidough14/metrybeerapp/README.md

 # metrybeerapp
-Run the index.html file to see app
+Run the index.html file on a web browser to see app